zesty-io/RFCs/text/rfc-0003-embedded-3rd-party-interfaces.md

 * Be supplied as a "built" application - the Zesty.io platform will not provide an environment for transpiling or building JavaScript applications
 * Make all API calls to the Zesty platform and any external APIs that it uses on an SSL encrypted connection
 * Assume that it is running in the context of the Zesty.io platform manager app for a Zesty instance (3rd party applications will not run at the account level where they might concurrently have access to all of the logged in user's Zesty instances)
+* Provide a `thirdPartyApplication.main` function which will be called by Zesty.
+This function should expect to receive the ID of the element in the Zesty manager app that the application's user interface should build itself within

 ### Loading an Application

-Applications must have their source code in a single JavaScript file, the link to that file must be submitted (could be GitHub or any CDN).
+Applications must have their source code in a single JavaScript file, and the link to that file must be submitted to Zesty for review (could be GitHub or any CDN).

-Working assumption is that this link would be provided in the YAML descriptor file for the application.
+Our working assumption is that this link would be provided in the YAML descriptor file for the application.

 * Only a single JavaScript file
 * CSS and HTML should be generated in the JavaScript
 * If the app is approved, a pull request can be made against our public repository

+Need to consider security here, should an MD5 hash of the JavaScript be submitted when the application is setup, and we should check that?
+Load the JavaScript directly from GitHub using the provided URL, or have Zesty proxy it to obfuscate the original URL and perform security checks?

 #### Other Notes

-* Once the app is running from Zesty.io manager, it can leverage the logged in user's cookie (if we still use that method for auth)
+* Once the app is running from Zesty.io manager, it can leverage the logged in user's cookie (if we still use that method for auth) and other objects on the window
 * All endpoints consumed must be TLS
 * Third party APIs must have CORS enabled to allow access from Zesty.io domains